ePages-de/epages-devportal/_posts/2021/2021-06-17-apis-for-newbies.md

 ## Famous last words

 Guess what?
-I changed to a backend team in February due to the companies plan to build another feature team out of it.
+I've changed to a backend team in February due to the company's plan to build another feature team out of it.
 I have a strong feeling I will never forget about data anymore. 😄